fatemehhaji/LLM-mcqa-layer-analysis/README.md

 - **Layer 32:** Best performance, about 93% of questions answered correctly.

 Overall, accuracy improved progressively as the model processed deeper layers, suggesting that later layers contribute more effectively to accurate multiple-choice question answering.
+These findings suggest that deeper layers are more reliable for factual question answering, while early layers can vary in accuracy.

 ## Probability Analysis